adham19999/Bounded-Buffer-Gas-Station-Simulation/README.md

-# ⛽ Synchronization OS — Gas Station Simulator
+# ⛽ Bounded Buffer Gas Station Simulation

 > A multithreaded **Producer–Consumer** simulation built in Java, modeling cars arriving at a gas station with limited waiting space and a fixed number of service pumps — synchronized using custom-built **semaphores**.